Generlate/Handbook/usage.md

 1. Strongly prefer creating a pull request over filing an issue on the handbook or mentioning it on Discord, even if you aren't able to propose the full edits you'd like to make.
 1. Follow the [content guidelines](communication/content_guidelines/index.md).

-> NOTE: If your contribution is about using or configuring Generlate (the product), it most likely belongs in the [product documentation](engineering/product_documentation.md).
+> NOTE: If your contribution is about using or configuring Generlate (the product), it most likely belongs in the [product documentation](engineering/product_documentation.md). <!-- missing link -->

 ## Why handbook-first?